Nuix/discover-extension-sdk/API.md

 - `values` <[Array]<[Number]>> Array of IDs of the values to select.
 - returns: A promise that resolves upon Ringtail's acknowledgement of the request.

 Clears any prior selection and selects values for the given facet.
-Pass an empty array to just clear the selection.
+Pass an empty array to clear the selection for a facet.

 #### .select(fieldId, add, values) ⇒ <[Promise]>
 - `fieldId` <[String]> ID of the field for which to alter the selection.